SeisSol/SeisSol/Documentation/sycl.rst

 achieve GPU source code portability (e.g., Dynamic Rupture).

 SYCL is a standard for cross-platform programming of heterogeneous processors.
-Below are the instructions for installing the *OpenSYCL* implementation of the SYCL standard.
+Below are the instructions for installing the *Open SYCL* implementation of the SYCL standard.
 If you want to use DPC++ then refer to `the followig instructions <https://intel.github.io/llvm-docs/GetStartedGuide.html#create-dpc-workspace>`_.